 Lake Elmo Park Reserve has 5.4 miles of paved trails in its 2,000+ acres with lots of lakes views and hills.
 Then there are 14 miles of shared turf trails that are open to mountain bikers.
 Again, plenty of lake views and hills, along with open prairie and forest.

 Lake Elmo is one of the few parks in the county where biking is open during the winter.
-A little over 3 miles of the paved trail is kept plowed while 7 miles of the turf trail is “packed.”
-Here’s the Lake Elmo Park summer map and here’s the winter map.
+A little over 3 miles of the paved trail is kept plowed while 7 miles of the turf trail is packed for fat bikes and other uses.
+Here’s the Lake Elmo summer map and here’s the Lake Elmo winter map.

 Pine Point Regional Park (Stillwater)

-The single track trail is open to fat tire biking in the winter.
-Snowshoers and winter hikers may share the trail, too.
+The singletrack trail on the park’s east side is open to fat tire biking in the winter.
+Snowshoers and winter hikers are welcome there, too.
 Here’s the winter map.

 St. Croix Bluffs Regional Park (Hastings)